THE JOURNAL: INTRODUCTION, AIMS, & SCOPE

 Citation: The journal follows the style of citation recommended by the Modern Language Association (MLA).
 Manuscripts for the journal have to be prepared in accordance with the eighth edition of the MLA handbook.
 Basic MLA guidelines are available at Purdue Online Writing Lab.

 Peer Review Process: Every submission to the journal is first read by the chief editor and run through plagiarism-checking software.
 If the submission is found original, previously unpublished and suitable for the journal, it is then sent for blind peer review.
 This means that the reviewers receive anonymous drafts and do not, in any way, get to know the identity of the authors.
 This rule applies to every contributor even if s/he is a member of the editorial board.
 The opinions of the reviewers, once received, are conveyed to the authors and in most of the cases revisions are sought.
 If the revisions are satisfactory, the article is then processed for publication.
-Decisions about the articles are finalized and conveyed to the contributors in less than a month from the date of submission.
+Decisions about the articles are finalized and conveyed to the contributors in a couple of months following submission.

 Publication Charges: The journal does not charge any publication fees from its contributors.
-We are categorically opposed to the policy of charging fees from authors and strongly condemn any such malpractice.
+We categorically oppose and strongly condemn any such malpractice.

 Payment to the Contributors: All About Ambedkar: A Journal on Theory and Praxis is a voluntary, non-profit, non-commercial journal.
 As such, it does not pay any fees to its contributors.